Behind the Guardian Purifier’s Technology & Design

-The Guardian is the only self-cleaning backcountry pump available.
+The Guardian is the only self-cleaning backcountry water treatment pump available.
 Those familiar with pump or gravity filters know how exciting this is—it eliminates the need to ever backflush or scrub the filter cartridge in the field to regain flow rates.

 On every stroke, the purifier uses 10% of its water to clean the contaminants from its filter and flush them back into the source.
-This patent-pending design not only makes the Guardian purifier hassle-free, but allows it to offer fast flow rates in conditions that would typically clog a filter quickly, like silty or muddy water.
+This patent-pending design not only makes the Guardian purifier hassle-free, but allows it to offer fast flow rates in conditions that would typically clog a filter quickly, such as silty or muddy water.

 Just How Fast Is It?